1000001101000/phytool/README.md

 So far this fork only includes changes to the Makefile to support cross compiling and a github actions workflow for generating binaries for various platforms which I use on other projects.

+pre-built binaries can be found in the bins/ directory

 phytool
 =======